These are some common tools used to work on this device. You might not need every tool for every procedure.

 Before threading the sewing machine, make sure that the needle is at the highest point in its path.
 Wind the handwheel toward yourself to advance the machine while watching the needle.
 Some machines may have an “up/down” function that allows the user to raise or lower the needle automatically to its highest or lowest point.

 Fabric or threads are bunching at the start or end of seams

-Bunching or tangles threads at the ends of seams are often caused by backstitching (also called back-tacking) over the ends of the fabrics.
-Backstitching changes the tensions and causes tangles.
-To avoid this, sew an extra few millimeters into your fabric before backstitching at the beginning of seams so that the backstitches are not over the edge.
+If your thread is becoming bunched or tangled at the ends of seams, it is likely due to backstitching (back-tacking) over the ends of the fabric.
+Backstitching can change the tensions and causes tangles.
+To avoid these tangles, sew about three millimeters into your fabric before backstitching at the beginning and end of each seam.
+This way, the backstitches will not be over the edge of the fabric.
 When ending a seam, backstitch before you come to the edge and then sew straight off of the piece for a clean finish.